 Apparently he had no care for what rebel hierarchy thought of him.
 Relaine frowned in annoyed disgust and Lapis gloated.
 She likely insinuated she had a close relationship with the headman, and Perben would pay for her misdirection.

 And she now had a name.

 What did he see, sense, that triggered him?
-Most people she knew did not see the starkly vicious animal in Perben, and she had a hard time believing that the headman noted it in the other rebel.
+Most people did not see the starkly vicious animal in Perben, and she had a hard time believing that the headman noted it in the other rebel.
 He simply never seemed that observant.